TristanvanLeeuwen/CGMN/mbin/README.txt

 * errortest.m  - reproduces figure 1 in the paper
 * cgiter       - reproduces figure 2 in the paper
 * exp1         - reproduces figure 3 in the paper

+To run the code, compile sweepR_mex.c with 'mex sweepR_mex.c'.